raspberrypilearning/cd-sebento-scratch-2/en/step_4.md

 ## Using a list

-Instead of typing the amounts of water directly into the `repeat until`{:class="blockcontrol"} loops, it's a good idea to use variables.
+Instead of typing the amounts of water directly into the `repeat until`{:class="block3control"} loops, it's a good idea to use variables.
 A **list** variable lets you keep all the numbers together in, you guessed it, a list!

 + Go to the **Data** section of blocks and click **Make a List**.